-If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the two nominees for director, "For" the approval of the amendment to our 2004 Employee Stock Purchase Plan, "For" approval of the amendment to our 2010 Equity Incentive Plan, as amended, "For" the advisory approval of executive compensation, and "For" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm, as applicable.
+If you return a signed and dated proxy card, or otherwise vote, without marking voting selections, your shares will be voted "For" the election of each of the two nominees for director, "For" approval of the amendment to our 2010 Equity Incentive Plan, as amended, "For" the advisory approval of executive compensation, "For" one year as the preferred frequency of stockholder advisory votes on executive compensation, and "For" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm, as applicable.
 If any other matter is properly brought before the meeting, your proxyholder (one of the individuals named in the accompanying form of proxy) will vote your shares using his best judgment.